 - The UE determines N∙K consecutive slots for a PUSCH transmission of a PUSCH repetition Type A scheduled by DCI format 0_0 with CRC scrambled by TC-RNTI, based on the TDRA information field value in the DCI scheduling the PUSCH.

-If a UE would transmit a PUSCH of PUSCH repetition Type A when AvailableSlotCounting is enabled and K>1 or a TB processing over multiple slots over N∙K slots, and the UE does not transmit the PUSCH of a TB processing over multiple slots or the PUSCH repetition Type A in a slot from the N∙K slots, according to clause 9, clause 11.1 and clause 11.2A of [6, TS 38.213], the UE counts the slots in the number of N∙K slots.
+If a UE would transmit a PUSCH of PUSCH repetition Type A when AvailableSlotCounting is enabled and K>1 or a TB processing over multiple slots over N∙K slots, and the UE does not transmit the PUSCH of a TB processing over multiple slots or the PUSCH repetition Type A in a slot from the N∙K slots, according to clause 9, clause 11.1, clause 11.2A and clause 17.2 of [6, TS 38.213], the UE counts the slots in the number of N∙K slots.

 <Unchanged text is omitted>